smucclaw/internal_docs/docs/current_system/index.md

 One might also have some reservations about how working with, eg., Swi-Prolog and having the client be totally in-browser and adding in more advanced Q&A functionality isn't trivial (though Joe has already worked this out).

 Ultimately, though, YM's personal opinion is that there's no reason to hang on to this if we're overhauling things from the ground up.

+#### Lessons

+* For explainability, it might be enough, at least in the short run, to have some way, perhaps a DSL, for annotating with metadata the things we want to expose to downstream consumers, so that you can control what gets logged or 'explained', and maybe also the phrasing / *how* it gets explained.

+	* To put it another way, there is a *prima facie* tension between wanting an encoding that (i) is faithful to the original text / legalistic, more technical concerns and yet (ii) can support explanations that are couched in less legalistic language and more understandable to ordinary users.
+Metadata facilities might be a good enough way to solve this.

 #### Status